lobakkang/arang-framework/README.md

 # Arang framework
-A framework that can bring mBot to a whole new level.
+An open source framework that can bring mBot to a whole new level.
 This is specially made for SMK Jalan Arang robotics club.

 >A - Advance
 >R - Realtime